Corporate Social Responsibility Policy

 A. Company Overview

-ACL Mobile Private Limited’s programs/projects areas shall be aligned with the national development priorities and the needs of the communities and will be in sync with schedule VII of Section 135 of the companies Act 2013.
-In all our CSR programs, we shall encourage use of mobile technology, employee volunteerism, partnerships and innovations.
-ACL Mobile endeavors to have long term CSR programs or projects.
+The Company’s programs are aligned with national development priorities, need of communities, and schedule VII of Section 135 of the Companies Act 2013.
+In all our CSR programs, we encourage use of technology, employee volunteerism, partnership and innovation.

 Health, Hygiene and Sanitation:

 • Ambulance services, mobile medical units, health awareness programmes and camps, medical check-ups, HIV/AIDS awareness initiatives, health care facilities and services, sanitation facilities.

 • Eradicating hunger, poverty and malnutrition, promotion of preventive health care and sanitation, and making available safe drinking water.

 Encouraging youth and children to form clubs and participate in community development activities such as like cleanliness drives, plantation drives, awareness drive - precautions while using the internet, etc.

 • Ensuring environmental sustainability, ecological balance, protection of flora and fauna, animal welfare, agro-forestry, conservation of natural resources and maintaining quality of soil, air and water and e-waste disposal.